Sainik School, Rewa: Main building

-The main building houses the administrative office and the office of the Principal, Head Master and Registrar of the school.
-It has class-rooms for all the students from class VI to XII, an IT centre with fifty computers, laboratories (Physics, Chemistry, Biology and Languages), Auditorium, Library, Art Room, Audio-Visual Room, Wood, Metal and Electrical Workshop.
+The main building houses the administrative offices including the office of the Principal, vice Principal, Administrative Officer, Senior Master and Quarter Master of the school.
+It has class-rooms for all the students from class VI to XII, an IT centre with fifty computers, Laboratories (Physics, Chemistry, Biology and Languages), Auditorium, Library, Staff Room, Art Room, Audio-Visual Room, Wood, Metal and Electrical Workshop, NCC Office and Armoury, Emergency Care Room.

 Hostel Blocks

 The school is fully residential.
 All cadets are accommodated in Dormitories/Hostels (referred as Houses) under direct supervision of Housemasters who act as their guides and guardians.
 The housemasters are assisted in their job by attached housemaster and Matron/Hostel Superintendents who take care of cadets' personal hygiene and comforts.
 At present the school has five senior and five junior Houses.
-Earlier there were three junior houses that were named after the characters of the Mahabharata and Ramayana namely Abhimanyu, Bharat and Luv-Kush.
+Earlier there were three junior Houses that were named after the characters of Hindu Mythology namely Abhimanyu, Bharat, and Luv-Kush.
+Later two more houses, namely Dhruv and Eklavya were added.

 Senior Houses are named after important rivers and mountain ranges of Madhya Pradesh.
 The hostels have study room, recreation area, colour TV sets, table tennis rooms etc.

 Cadets Mess

-The campus has a central mess which caters for members in one sitting.
+The campus has a central cadets' mess which caters for members in one sitting.
 Both vegetarian and non-vegetarian food is served as per choice of the cadets.

 Athletic Field

 The campus has many playgrounds for different games.
 Campus has basketball courts, volleyball courts, hockey ground, tennis court, skating rink, swimming pool, horse riding facilities and football fields.
 It also has one athletic field where annual athletic events are conducted, the field has 400 meter track for racing and other track events, it also has pole vault, high jump, long jump, hammer throw, short-put and triple jump fields.
-There are three helipads in athletic field.
+There are three permanent helipads in athletic field.

 Admissions

 Admissions are given in Class VI, Class IX and Class XI.
 Admission for classes VI and IX is carried out on the basis of an entrance exam usually held in January.
 An interview is conducted at Sainik School Rewa and a Medical Exam at Military Hospital Jabalpur.
 Admission for class XI is carried out on the basis of the class X results of same year, interview and medical exam.
-Only science stream is available in the school.
+For 10+2 Mathematics stream is compulsory along with Biology or Computer Science as optional subject.